GOSPEL BASICS -THE GOSPEL IN THE BIBLE

 WHAT ABOUT TODAY’S GOSPEL?

-In recent years the gospel message is sometimes altered in a way that puts man into the gospel message given to people.
+In recent years the gospel message is sometimes altered in a way that gives an undue prominence to man in the gospel message given to people.
 For example:

 (note than man gets two mentions here, while God only gets one and Jesus is not even mentioned at all!).
 For more on this, visit our "Man-Centred Gospel" Page